 In Brooklyn, New York, there is a famous Balkan festival called "Golden Festival" which has run for the last 37 years and celebrates Balkan music, dance, and culture.
-This year, I was honored to be asked to design a special embroidery for their virtual "sedenka", or sewing circle which will be happening the weekend of Jan 16-18.
+This year, I was honored to be asked to design a special embroidery for their virtual "sedenka" which is a traditional gathering in which women sew and sing folk songs.

 Inspired by a traditional embroidery from the small town of Berova in northern Macedonian, this design’s bold motifs evoke a “bartisan,” a corner turret on a medieval castle, many of which can be seen throughout the Balkans where this design originated.
 The lavish use of red and garnet are traditional to many Balkan textiles and create a wonderfully intense energy to this striking table mat.